zarzn/dealbot_be/README.md

-# AI Agentic Deals System - Backend
+# RebatOn - Backend

-This repository contains the backend component of the AI Agentic Deals System, a platform for scraping, analyzing, and presenting deal opportunities using AI capabilities.
+This repository contains the backend component of the RebatOn platform, a system for scraping, analyzing, and presenting deal opportunities using AI capabilities.

 ## Documentation